-When you come to ISU to begin your freshman year of college, all midshipmen, whether they have a scholarship or are enrolled in the College Program, are expected to attend a New Student Orientation.
+When you come to ISU to begin your freshman year of college, all midshipmen, whether they have a scholarship or are enrolled in the College Program, are expected to attend an NROTC Orientation.

 Orientation is NOT boot camp.
 Participants can expect to move at a fast pace, and there will be little time for relaxation during the day.
 Students will be expected to arrive in shape, as PT will begin Monday afternoon.
 Physical fitness is continually reinforced since it is an important quality for Navy and Marine Corps officers to possess.
 It is therefore imperative that students arrive in the best possible physical condition.
 Other special events are spaced throughout the week.
 These include overnight trips to Camp Dodge to experience the Leadership Reaction Course, obstacle course, and swim qualifications.

 This orientation will include an introduction to the skills of Close Order Drill, the U.S. Navy and Marine Corps and their traditions, and physical training.
 New Midshipmen will also be issued their first set of uniforms.
 The goal of this process is to familiarize incoming midshipman with life as a midshipman, allow each new student to meet the other midshipmen in the battalion, bond with their fellow freshmen midshipmen classmates, and give them an idea of what they should expect and what will be expected of them for the next four years at Iowa State University NROTC.

 Orientation concludes with a swearing-in ceremony and a family picnic.
 Families are invited to attend.
 This allows the new midshipman to bond with their classmates.
 This bond will be continually developed and reinforced.

 In addition to classes required for their particular degree program, each Midshipman will take a Naval Science class and attend lab periods on Tuesday and Thursday for two hours each semester.
 Every Tuesday, midshipmen wear their uniforms all day while on campus to enhance public relations and unit pride.